Online Double Oracle: Introduction

 \section{Introduction}

-Solving games with prohibitively large action spaces is a critical topic in a variety of fields including but not limited to economics, computer science and artificial intelligence.
-Applications include designing game AI \cite{vinyals2019grandmaster}, training Generative Adversarial Networks \cite{goodfellow2020generative}, and robust robotic control \cite{abdullah2019wasserstein}.
-A key challenge to solving large games is to compute a Nash equilibrium (NE) \cite{nash1950equilibrium}, which is essentially a fixed-point equilibrium where no player will be better off by deviating from its current strategy.
-Unfortunately, finding an NE is generally intractable in games; there are no polynomial-time solutions available in even two-player cases \citep{chen2006settling}.
-An exception is two-player zero-sum games where the NE can be tractably solved by a linear program (LP).
-Despite the polynomial-time complexity of solving an LP \cite{van2020deterministic}, in games with extremely large or infinite action spaces, LP solvers are not adequate.
-As a result, researchers shift focus towards finding efficient approximation solutions to NE~\cite{daskalakis2018last,dinh2020last}.
+Understanding games with large action spaces is a critical topic in a variety of fields including but not limited to economics, operations research and artificial intelligence.
+A key challenge to solving large games is to compute a Nash equilibrium (NE) \cite{nash1950equilibrium} in which no player will be better off by deviation.
+Unfortunately, finding a NE is generally intractable in games; computing a two-player NE is known to be PPAD-hard \cite{chen2006settling}.
+An exception is two-player zero-sum games where the NE can be tractably solved by a linear program (LP) \cite{morgenstern1953theory}.
+Despite their polynomial-time solvability \cite{van2020deterministic}, LP solvers are not adequate in games with prohibitively large action spaces.
+As a result, researchers shift focus towards finding approximation solutions \cite{mcmahan2003planning,lanctot2017unified} or developing new solution concepts \cite{omidshafiei2019alpha,yang2020alphaalpha}.

-An important design principle that underpins many approximation solutions to NE in large-scale zero-sum games is the iterative best-response dynamics.
-Two representative methods are double oracle (DO) \cite{mcmahan2003planning} and policy space response oracle (PSRO) \cite{lanctot2017unified}.
-In the dynamics of DO \cite{mcmahan2003planning}, players are initialised with a limited number of strategies, thus playing only a sub-game of the original game; then, at each iteration, a best-response strategy, which is assumed to be given by an \emph{Oracle}, to the NE of the current sub-game will be added into each agent's strategy pool.
+Double Oracle (DO) algorithm \cite{mcmahan2003planning} and its variation Policy Space Response Oracles (PSRO) \cite{lanctot2017unified} are powerful approaches to finding approximate NE in games where the support of a NE is relatively small.
+In the dynamics of DO \cite{mcmahan2003planning}, players are initialised with a limited number of strategies, thus playing only a sub-game of the original game; then, at each iteration, a best-response strategy to the NE of the last sub-game, which is assumed to be given by an \emph{Oracle}, will be added into each agent's strategy pool.
+The process stops when the best response is already in the strategy pool or the performance improvement becomes trivial.
 When an exact best-response strategy is not achievable, an approximate solution is often adopted.
-For example, PSRO \cite{lanctot2017unified} uses reinforcement learning (RL) subroutines to implement the Oracle.
-Although in the worst case, DO/PSRO recovers to solve the original game, the effectiveness of these methods rely on the fact that the support size of an NE is often much smaller than the game size \cite{mcmahan2003planning}.
+For example, PSRO methods \cite{lanctot2017unified,mcaleer2020pipeline,nieves2021modelling} applies reinforcement learning (RL) \cite{sutton2018reinforcement} oralces to compute the best response.